 Meaning and History

 The “Charlotte 49ers” emblem features the university’s official colors: white and green.
-They are complemented by black and gold, often used in the uniforms of different teams.
+They are complemented by black and gold, often used in team uniforms.
 The main logo contains the slanted inscription “49ers”.
 A wide diagonal line underscores this word.
 The unusual combination of shades makes the letters and numbers appear three-dimensional.
 The font is an italic sans-serif with many straight angles.

 Another original logo element is the miner’s hand, curved in the shape of the letter “C.” This is a stylized acronym for Charlotte.
-In its palm is firmly gripped a pickaxe – a tribute to the events of the Gold Rush.
+In its palm, a pickaxe is firmly gripped, a tribute to the events of the Gold Rush.
 Thus, the emblem links the concept of the educational institution, the region’s historical heritage, the mascot Norm Niner, and the name of the sports division, the Charlotte 49ers.

 What is Charlotte 49ers?

 The Charlotte 49ers participate in the intercollegiate program on behalf of the University of North Carolina at Charlotte.
-The athletic department includes 18 student teams that are participating in the NCAA and competing at the Division I level.
+The athletic department includes 18 student teams that compete at the NCAA Division I level.
 They are also part of the American Athletic Conference (starting with football in 2022) and Conference USA.